blues/app-accelerators/accelerator-archive/16-power-outage-monitor/README.md

 1. Assemble Notecard, Notecarrier and LiPo battery as described in our [tutorial](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-x/).

-2. Keep the Notecard connected to the computer with the in-browser terminal active until you have completed [Notecard Setup](#notecard-setup).
+2. Keep the Notecard connected to the computer with the In-Browser Terminal active until you have completed [Notecard Setup](#notecard-setup).

 ## Notecard Firmware